Procurator to the General Assembly of the Church of Scotland

 The Procurator to the General Assembly of the Church of Scotland is the principal legal advisor to the General Assembly of the Church of Scotland.
 The holder of the office is invariably a King's Counsel in Scotland.
 Day-to-day advice is given by the Church's own Law Department, headed by the Solicitor to the Church; the Procurator can be called on for specialist advice.

-The current procurator is Laura Dunlop KC.
-Former procurators include Lord Davidson, Lord Penrose and Lord Hodge.
+The current procurator is Jonathan Brodie KC.
+Former procurators include Lord Davidson, Lord Penrose, Sheriff Principal RA Dunlop QC and Lord Hodge.